We Put The Creeds on Trial

 Judge Schnelz: Jack you have to speak in love.

-.....(There is a discussion where Luecke says the Creed is bad communication and Cascione says it’s really about Luecke making his church "Pentecostal friendly.")
+.....(There is a discussion where Luecke says the Creed is bad communication and Cascione says its really about Luecke making his church "Pentecostal friendly.")

 Judge Schnelz: (Asks Luecke why it is bad for a congregation to recite the Creed out loud.)